electricbolt/appfiguratesdk-javaexample/README.md

 # Appfigurate™ Java Example

 Demonstrates how to integrate Appfigurate SDK into a Java, Android app.
+UI automation testing using Espresso.

+Developed with Android Studio Electric Eel 2022.1.1

 Documentation for Appfigurate is available at [docs.electricbolt.co.nz](https://docs.electricbolt.co.nz).